 The PDP-WT recommends adopting the proposed Policy Development Process Manual, to provide guidance and suggestions to those parties raising an issue on which steps could be considered helpful in gathering evidence and obtaining sufficient information to facilitate an effective and informed policy development process.

 Recommendation 6.
 Creation of an Issue Report (B/M)

-The PDP-WT recommends that the currently required elements of an Issue Report1 continue to be required for all future PDPs.
+The PDP-WT recommends that the currently required elements of an Issue Report2 continue to be required for all future PDPs.
 However the PDP-WT recommends that only certain of the elements be identified in Annex A of the Bylaws and others in the PDP Manual.
 More specifically, the Bylaws should continue to require elements a (the proposed issue raised for consideration), b (the identity of the party submitting the issue) and c (how that party is affected by the issue), while elements d (support for the issue to initiate the PDP) and e (recommendation from the Staff Manager) should be added to the PDP Manual.
 In addition, the PDP-WT notes that element e (recommendation from the Staff Manager) should be split in two parts; the first part dealing with the question of whether a PDP is considered "in scope" (see recommendation 22 for the definition of "in scope") and the second part addressing whether the PDP should be initiated.
 Although currently included as one element in the ICANN Bylaws, the reality is that these two elements should be treated separately.
+In addition, the WT also recommends that changing 'Staff Manager' to 'ICANN Staff' because it recognizes that both the determination of "in scope" as well as whether a PDP should be initiated involves a number of different persons and departments within ICANN.
 Furthermore, the PDP-WT recommends including in the PDP Manual a recommendation for the entity requesting an Issue Report to indicate whether there are any additional items it would like to have addressed in the Issue Report.
 This in turn which could then be taken into consideration by the Staff Manager and/or Council when reviewing the request for an Issue Report.
 In addition, the PDP Manual should allow for ICANN Staff or the Council to request additional research, discussion, or outreach to be conducted as part of the development of the Issue Report.